libapps/libapps-mirror/nassh/doc/FAQ.md

   that requires a domain socket.

+### Do my preferences and private keys get synced to Google?

+Connection and preference information are synced to the cloud according to your Chrome sync settings.
+SSH private keys are only stored locally and not placed in sync storage.
+If you delete your Chrome profile or switch machines, you'll have to re-import them.

 ### Can I use my ~/.ssh/config file?

   Probably.
 It depends on what it does.
 See the answer to the previous